 Online fraud is on the rise.
 People are concerned about security and privacy.
 An SSL certificate is a necessity if you wish to run a successful website that is safe for you and your users.
 Install an SSL to reap the rewards of higher search visibility and enhanced security through encryption.

 Interested in an SSL?
 Need help with authentication and verification?
 Need assistance with your marketing strategies?
-Call CAYK at (587) 600-8270 or email [email protected].
+Call CAYK at (403) 456-0072 or email CARE@CAYK.CA.
 Allow us to be your very own marketing department!
 Connect with our tightly-knit team of knowledgeable digital-first consultants, each eager to help your business grow.
 Contact CAYK today.